Stateware/Dav3i/doc/BackEndArchitecture.md

 **descriptor.php:** API call to get descriptor table, year range, and list of stats, encodes data in arrays given by Descriptor library function into JSON, takes no arguments

-**by_country.php:** API call to get all data for a country or several countries, takes CountryID or comma delimited list of CountryID's
+**by_country.php:** API call to get all data for a country or several countries, takes country identifiers or comma delimited list of country identifiers

-**by_stat.php:** API call to get data for all countries for a stat and a year, takes a StatID and a year as arguments, if no year argument is given it defaults to the current year
+**by_stat.php:** API call to get data for all countries for a stat and a year, takes a statistic identifier and a year as arguments, if no year argument is given it defaults to the current year

 **connect.php** establishes a connection to the MySQL database, takes no arguments